 You must notify the Fund Office at least 30 days before your Retirement Date.
+Your Retirement Date is the date of your first pension benefit.
 If you are over age 65, you must notify the Fund Office at least 90 days before your Retirement Date.
-On your Retirement Date, your hour bank (also known as the Individual Record System Account or Credit Hours) is converted to a dollar bank, regardless of when notification of your retirement was received in the Fund Office.
-If this results in a lapse of coverage, you will have the option to make the necessary retiree self-payments to bring your coverage to be current.
+On your Retirement Date, your Hours Bank account is converted to a dollar bank, regardless of when notification of your retirement was received in the Fund Office.
+If this results in a lapse of coverage, you will have the option to make the necessary retiree self-payments to bring your coverage current.
 If you elect not to make the payments and claims have been paid, the Fund will require reimbursement on the expenses paid.
 You may offset your self-payments with amounts from the dollar bank.
 Dollar bank amounts are used before self-payments.
-Employer Contributions for hours worked after retirement will go into the Fund's reserves and will not increase your dollar bank.
+Employer contributions for hours worked after retirement will go into the Fund's reserves and will not increase your dollar bank.
 Your dollar bank is forfeitable, non-vested, and can be eliminated at the Trustees' discretion.
 If your Union discontinues contributions to the Fund, Retiree coverage will terminate as of the last day of the month for which Active contributions were received by this Fund.